 Creating a portfolio

-Creating a portfolio of your work is a great way to start marketing your art.
+Creating a portfolio of your work is a great way to start marketing your art in a competitive art market.
 A portfolio allows potential buyers to see your work and learn more about you as an artist.

 You can also market your artwork by participating in art fairs and exhibitions.
-It allows you to meet other artists and sell your work to potential buyers.
+It lets you meet other artists and sell your work to potential buyers.

 Developing a marketing strategy